-In this panel, experts from the fields of development, and migration will discuss the central role of remittances in facilitating financial inclusion and supporting economic growth in low- and middle-income countries.
-They will explore how cross-border money transfers can provide a lifeline for millions of families, help to reduce poverty, and fuel entrepreneurship and job creation.
-The panelists will also examine the challenges facing remittance flows, including regulatory barriers, high transaction costs, and the impact of the COVID-19 pandemic, and discuss potential solutions to ensure that these vital financial flows continue to benefit communities around the world.
+In this panel, experts from the fields of development, and migration discussed the central role of remittances in facilitating financial inclusion and supporting economic growth in low- and middle-income countries.
+They explored how cross-border money transfers can provide a lifeline for millions of families, help to reduce poverty, and fuel entrepreneurship and job creation.
+The panelists also examined the challenges facing remittance flows, including regulatory barriers, high transaction costs, and the impact of the COVID-19 pandemic, and discuss potential solutions to ensure that these vital financial flows continue to benefit communities around the world.

-The Migration and Refugee Policy Initiative and the Georgetown Americas Institute are pleased to welcome Sonia Plaza, senior economist in the Finance, Competitiveness, and Innovation Global Practice of the World Bank; Manuel Orozco, director of the Migration, Remittances, and Development Program at the Inter-American Dialogue; Nikola Spatafora, senior economist in the IMF Research Department; and Daniel Hernandez, media and engagement lead LATAM for Zepz, to discuss these issues and more.
+The Migration and Refugee Policy Initiative and the Georgetown Americas Institute welcomed Sonia Plaza, senior economist in the Finance, Competitiveness, and Innovation Global Practice of the World Bank; Manuel Orozco, director of the Migration, Remittances, and Development Program at the Inter-American Dialogue; Nikola Spatafora, senior economist in the IMF Research Department; and Daniel Hernandez, media and engagement lead LATAM for Zepz, to discuss these issues and more.

-This event is organized by the Migration and Refugee Policy Initiative at Georgetown University and co-sponsored by Georgetown Americas Institute.
+This event was organized by the Migration and Refugee Policy Initiative at Georgetown University and co-sponsored by Georgetown Americas Institute.

 Daniel Hernandez is the Latin America Lead at Zepz, operating two global payment brands: WorldRemit and Sendwave, making global digital payments fairer, faster, and more flexible.
 Hernandez has ample volunteering experience working hands on with Nicaraguan, Venezuelan and Cuban refugees in Costa Rica in collaboration with the countries Migration Service and Public Universities.
 He is also the former two time co-founder of successful fintech and digital transformation start ups in Latin America.